-- 22. Individual plaintiffs Wiese, Morris, Cowley, Macaston, Flores and Dang are bringing this claim on behalf of themselves, and as representatives of the class of similar individuals consisting of law-abiding California residents, who are not otherwise prohibited nor exempt, who lawfully and have legally possessed Large-Capacity Magazines in this state, prior to December 31, 1999.
+21. Individual plaintiffs Wiese, Morris, Cowley, Macaston, Flores and Dang are bringing this claim on behalf of themselves, and as representatives of the class of similar individuals consisting of law-abiding California residents, who are not otherwise prohibited nor exempt, who lawfully and have legally possessed Large-Capacity Magazines in this state, prior to December 31, 1999.
 Organizational plaintiffs CGF, FPC, FPF and SAF are bringing this claim as public interest organizations, whose California members similarly have lawfully possessed Large-Capacity Magazines in this state, prior to December 31, 1999.
 As to all claims made in a representative capacity herein, there are common questions of law and fact that substantially affect the rights, duties and liabilities of a large number of California residents who knowingly or unknowingly are subject to the Large-Capacity Magazine Ban.
-The relief sought in this action is declaratory and injunctive in nature, and is a matter of substantial public interest. - 23.
-Individual plaintiffs and California Residents Richards and Flores, in addition to any other capacity designated herein, are suing as trustees of trusts created under California law.
-The creators of said trusts have evidenced an intention to pass along such lawfully-acquired and held personal property to the beneficiaries, or their children, issue or heirs, but are or would be prevented from doing so by the prohibition on the transfer of personal property represented by the Large-Capacity Magazine Ban. - 24.
-Individual plaintiffs and California residents Wiese, Morris, Cowley, Macaston, Flores, Dang and Federau also seek to acquire, and would acquire, additional large-capacity magazines for lawful use and purposes such as self-defense, recreation and competition, as would many of the members of CGF, FPC, FPF, and SAF, but they are and have been further prevented from doing so by the Large-Capacity Magazine Ban. - 25.
-Defendant Xavier Becerra is the Attorney General of the State of California, and is sued herein in his official capacity.
+The relief sought in this action is declaratory and injunctive in nature, and is a matter of substantial public interest.

+25 22.
+Individual plaintiff and California resident Flores, in addition to any other 26 capacity designated herein, is suing as the trustee of a trust created under California law.
+The 27 creator of said trust has evidenced an intention to pass along such lawfully-acquired and held 28 personal property to the beneficiaries, or their children, issue or heirs, but are or would be prevented from doing so by the prohibition on the transfer of personal property represented by 1 2 the Large-Capacity Magazine Ban.

+3 23.
+Individual plaintiffs and California residents Wiese, Morris, Cowley, Macaston, 4 Flores, Dang and Federau also seek to acquire, and would acquire, additional large-capacity 5 magazines for lawful use and purposes such as self-defense, recreation and competition, as 6 would many of the members of CGF, FPC, FPF, and SAF, but they would be further prevented 7 from doing so by the Large-Capacity Magazine Ban, if it is enforced.

+24. Defendant Xavier Becerra is the Attorney General of the State of California, and is sued herein in his official capacity.
 The Attorney General is the chief law enforcement officer of the state, and it is his duty to ensure that California's laws are uniformly and adequately enforced.
 The Attorney General is the head of the California Department of Justice ("DOJ").
-The DOJ and its Bureau of Firearms regulate and enforce state law related to the sales, ownership, and transfer of firearms, including the licensing and regulation of firearms dealers The Attorney General maintains an office in Fresno.
+The DOJ and its Bureau of Firearms regulate and enforce state law related to the sales, ownership, and transfer of firearms, including the licensing and regulation of firearms dealers.
+The Attorney General maintains an office in Fresno.

-26. Defendant Martha Supernor is the Acting Chief of the DOJ Bureau of Firearms.
+25. Defendant Martha Supernor is the Acting Chief of the DOJ Bureau of Firearms.
 Upon information and belief, Ms. Supernor reports to Attorney General Becerra, and is responsible for overseeing the licensing and regulation of firearms and firearms dealers.
 She is sued herein in her official capacity.